afedotov/ILRT/README.md

 #### ILRT - What Is It?

 ILRT (Instrumentation Log Report Tool) is a utility I created to help detect and diagnose performance bottlenecks of __IBM WebSphere Lombardi Edition__ / __IBM BPM__, primarily in the Lombardi (BPMN processes) runtime.
 Lombardi process runtime has embedded instrumentation capabilities, and can record detailed system profile of every process or service activity.
 It is somehow described [here](http://www-01.ibm.com/support/docview.wss?uid=swg21613989). Оutput of NonXMLDump utility provided by IBM is a human-readable but in fact is a big and raw instrumentation log which is very difficult to read and analyze by hand.
-ILRT parse such raw text instrumentation log and then produce report with statistical information and detailed aggregate profile of expensive activities in a much more readable form.
+ILRT parse such raw text instrumentation log and then produce report with statistical information and detailed aggregate profile of top expensive activities in a much more readable form.

 Example of such report output can be viewed [here](example-reports/inst001.report.txt?raw=true).